Article 370: NSA Doval returns to Delhi after situation in Kashmir eases

 During his stay in the city, he also toured downtown areas, including the sensitive Eidgah locality, which is notorious for incidents of stone pelting at security forces.
 The NSA also ensured smooth coordination between all arms of security forces in J-K and gelling them with available intelligence inputs for smooth operations in the hinterland as well as along the line of control.

-On August 5, the government announced the decision to abrogate special status of Jammu and Kashmir under Article 370 of the Constitution, and dividing the state into two Union Territories.
+On August 5, the government announced the decision to abrogate special status of Jammu and Kashmir under Article 370 of the Constitution and dividing the state into two Union Territories.